Bears rule PSX after interest rate hike | SAMAA

 The State Bank of Pakistan (SBP) increased the interest rate by 150 basis points to 8.75%.
 However, the announcement has not sit well with the market and the KSE100 index slid about 550 points (more than 1%) by 12pm, SAMAA TV‘s Rizwan Alam reported.

-The news about the agreement between Pakistan and the International Monetary Fund (IMF) also failed to prop the market, he said.
+The news about the agreement between Pakistan and the International Monetary Fund (IMF) also failed to prop the market, Alam said.

 Last week, traders had expressed reservation on the interest rate hike fearing that belt-tightening will harm their business.